-The PlayStation 5 is finally here, and although it may not be the world’s fastest console, it’s a significant upgrade over the Playstation 4.
-With a whole new architecture, superior resolution support, and faster storage thanks to the SSD, the PS5 is better than the PS4 in almost every way.
+The Sony PlayStation 5 is finally here — and although it may not be the world’s fastest console, it’s a significant upgrade over the PlayStation 4.
+With a whole new architecture, superior resolution support, and faster storage thanks to the SSD, the PS5 console is better than the PS4 in almost every way.

 Even a cursory glance at the specs of the PS5 shows that it’s in a different league than the PS4 (and even the PS4 Pro).
 Sony has improved the capabilities of its platform in every way, adding more efficient storage, faster compute parts, support for larger capacity disks, and support for higher resolutions.
 We know there are two versions of the PS5 — the Standard Edition and Digital Edition — both of which will offer the same specs (with the exception of the omission of a disc drive with the Digital Edition).

 |PlayStation 5||PlayStation 4||PlayStation 4 Pro|